 Performance unit awards are granted annually under the ECP.
 These awards vest at the end of the three-year performance period if we have achieved certain performance goals and the individual remains employed by us.
 The exact number of shares issued will vary from 0 percent to 200 percent of the target award, depending on actual company performance relative to the performance goals.
-These awards contain both market- and performance-based components.
-The performance goals are independent of each other and equally weighted, and are based on two metrics: (i) EPS growth level and average return on equity; and (ii) total shareholder return (TSR) relative to a peer group.
+Beginning in 2023, these awards contain service-, market-, and performance-based components.
+The service-based component of these awards, representing 30 percent of the award, vest at the end of the three-year performance period as long as the individual has remained employed with us over that term.
+The performance goals are independent of each other and equally weighted at 35 percent of the award, and are based on two metrics: (i) EPS growth level and average return on equity; and (ii) total shareholder return relative to a peer group.
+Performance unit awards issued prior to 2023 included both the market- and performance-based components discussed above.

 Fair value is determined for each component of the performance unit awards.
-The fair value of the earnings per share component is estimated based upon the closing market price of our common stock as of the date of grant less the present value of expected dividends, multiplied by an estimated performance multiple determined on the basis of historical experience, which is subsequently trued up at vesting based on actual performance.
-The fair value of the TSR portion is estimated using a statistical model that incorporates the probability of meeting performance targets based on historical returns relative to the peer group.
+The fair value of the service-based component is estimated based upon the closing market price of our common stock as of the grant date less the present value of expected dividends.
+The fair value of the performance-based component is estimated based upon the closing market price of our common stock as of the grant date less the present value of expected dividends, multiplied by an estimated performance multiple determined on the basis of historical experience, which is subsequently trued up at vesting based on actual performance.
+The fair value of the market-based component is estimated using a statistical model that incorporates the probability of meeting performance targets based on historical returns relative to the peer group.
 The following summarizes the significant assumptions used to determine the fair value of performance shares and related compensation expense as well as the resulting estimated fair value of performance shares granted:

-2022 2021
+2023 2022

-Risk-free interest rate 1.82 % 0.19 %
+Risk-free interest rate 4.33 % 1.82 %

 Expected life, in years 3 3

-Expected volatility 28.2% to 38.8% 28.2% to 38.5%
+Expected volatility 30.4% to 41.0% 28.2% to 38.8%

-Dividend yield 4.5 % 4.3 %
+Dividend yield 4.4 % 4.5 %